 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 Introduction to birth control

-Terminology used to describe birth control methods include contraception, pregnancy prevention, fertility control, and family planning.
+The terminology used to describe birth control methods include: contraception, pregnancy prevention, fertility control, and family planning.
 But no matter what the terminology, sexually active people can choose from an abundance of methods to reduce the possibility of their becoming pregnant.
 Nevertheless, no method of birth control available today offers perfect protection against sexually transmitted infections (sexually transmitted diseases, or STDs), except abstinence.

 In simple terms, all methods of birth control are based on either preventing a man's sperm from reaching and entering a woman's egg (fertilization) or preventing the fertilized egg from implanting in the woman's uterus (her womb) and starting to grow.
 New methods of birth control are being developed and tested all the time.
 And what is appropriate for a couple at one point may change with time and circumstances.

 Unfortunately, no birth control method, except abstinence, is considered to be 100% effective.

 Sterilization is considered a permanent method of contraception.
 In certain cases, sterilization can be reversed, but the success of this procedure is not guaranteed.
 For this reason, sterilization is meant for men and women who do not intend to have children in the future.